YerbaSite/YerbaSite.github.io/index.md

 Some of my recent projects can be found in my Github homepage [here](https://github.com/YerbaPage).
 Feel free to contact me if you are interested in my work or have any questions.

 <div style="color: red;">
 We have multiple potential projects available with abundant computing resources!
 If you are interested in collaboration or internship (remote is also welcome), please feel free to contact me.
 </div>

 ## &#x1F9D0; Research Interests

 - **Software Engineering**: code generation, code debugging, software issue resolution, code question answering
 - **Natural Language Processing**: post training, retrieval augmented generation, reasoning efficiency

-## &#x1F468;&#x200D;&#x1F4BB; Experiences

-- Research Intern at Microsoft, 2023
-  - I'm grateful to be advised by Dr. Yufan Huang and Dr. Maoquan Wang to work on analyzing neural representations of code.
-And some of my work contributed to the following paper on EMNLP 2023. [[pdf](https://aclanthology.org/2023.emnlp-main.672/)]

 ## &#x1F4DD; Publications
 † denotes equal contribution.

 ### Preprints

 - <strong><span style="color: #03396c;">Attention as a Compass: Efficient Exploration for Process-Supervised RL in Reasoning Models</span></strong>
   [Preprint](https://arxiv.org/abs/2509.26628)
   Runze Liu, Jiakang Wang, <u>Yuling Shi</u>, Zhihui Xie, Chenxin An, Kaiyan Zhang, Jian Zhao, Xiaodong Gu, Lei Lin, Wenping Hu, Xiu Li, Fuzheng Zhang, Guorui Zhou, Kun Gai